 The plastic cord clamp on the umbilical cord is removed within 24 hours after birth.
 The stump should be kept clean and dry.
 The stump falls off on its own in a week or two.
-Rarely, the umbilical cord can become infected, so any signs of swelling or discharge should be checked by the doctor.
+Rarely, the umbilical cord can become infected, so any signs of redness, swelling or discharge should be checked by the doctor.

-Circumcision, if desired, usually is performed within the first few days of life, often before the newborn is discharged.
+Circumcision, if desired, usually is done within the first few days of life, often before the newborn is discharged.
 The decision about having a newborn circumcised usually depends on the parents' religious beliefs or personal preferences.
 The main medical reason for circumcision is to remove an unusually tight foreskin that is obstructing the flow of urine.
 Although circumcised males also have a lower risk of cancer of the penis and urinary tract infections, these risks can be minimized with proper hygiene.

 Most newborns have a mild rash sometime during the first week after birth.
 The rash usually appears in areas of the body rubbed by clothing—the arms, legs, and back—and rarely on the face.
 It tends to disappear without treatment.
 Applying lotions or powders, using perfumed soaps, and putting plastic pants over the diapers are likely to make the rash worse, especially in hot weather.
 Dryness and some skin peeling often occur after a few days, especially in the creases at the wrists and ankles.

-Urine and Bowel Movements:
+Urine and bowel movements: